Alaya Ang

 The collection of sounds, of cutting, of sewing machines and everyday interchanges are contributions from the artist's family who run a tailoring shop in Singapore.

-This work is part of a longer-term project The Sea, the Heat, The Rope and The Fingers Pulling the Thread, a series of work that investigates matrilineal and genderqueer genealogies.
+This work is the second part of a longer-term project The Sea, the Heat, The Rope and The Fingers Pulling the Thread, a series of work that investigates matrilineal and genderqueer genealogies.
 Each cumulative form is an invitation to relationality by meandering through different material discoveries and processes.